This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Whether it’s for breakfast, a snack, or a treat, you’ll always find a reason to pop one of these keto no bake cookies into your mouth!
 And you can feel totally great about it, because while they taste like a treat, these low carb no bake cookies are packed with healthy ingredients like peanut butter, almonds, and cocoa powder.

 Make these low sugar no bake cookies in just 10 minutes prep and just 5 (yes FIVE!) ingredients that you probably already have in your pantry.
 I love these peanut butter chocolate no bake cookies all year long, but they make a great option for platters of holiday keto cookies, too.

 This recipe for chocolate peanut butter no bake cookies was originally published on November 6, 2017 and the post was republished in November 2020 to add updated pictures, useful tips, and some improvements to these no bake low sugar cookies.

-One thing that annoys me about many no bake cookies recipes is that they turn out too soft.
+One thing I don’t like about many no bake cookie recipes is that they turn out too soft.
 A soft cookie is nice, but I also like a little crunch.
 It can be a challenge to accomplish that without baking, though.

-So, how do you make no bake cookies?
+So, how do you make no bake keto cookies?
 It’s the easiest thing ever.